Virginia Democrats defeat bills limiting abortion access

 Her bill was voted down 9-6.
 Dunnavant, a member of the committee, was not present.

 The third bill defeated was from Republican Sen. Travis Hackworth.
-It would have banned nearly all abortions, with exceptions for rape, incest and the life of the woman, and made performing an “unlawful” a class four felony.
+It would have banned nearly all abortions, with exceptions for rape, incest and the life of the woman, and made performing an “unlawful abortion” a class four felony.

 The outcome was not surprising.
 Senate Democrats had promised since last year’s Roe decision to defeat any effort to curtail abortion access.